zenml-io/zenml/docs/book/mlops-stacks/data-validators/whylogs.md

 migration in case you decide to switch to another Data Validator.

-All you have to do is call the Evidently Data Validator methods when you need to interact with Evidently to run generate data profiles, e.g.:
+All you have to do is call the Evidently Data Validator methods when you need to interact with Evidently to generate data profiles, e.g.:

 ```python